Penn State Nittany Lions football: James Franklin era (2014–2025)

 Penn State went to 7–0 to begin the 2017 season, before losing on consecutive weekends to Ohio State and Michigan State.
 Penn State finished the regular season with wins over Rutgers, Nebraska and Maryland.
 Penn State capped the 2017 season at the Fiesta Bowl, beating Washington, 35–28.

 In 2018 the Lions went 9–4 with a loss to Kentucky in the Citrus Bowl.
 The 2019 season was spectacular for Penn State going 11–2 with the losses only to Minnesota by 26–31 and to Ohio State and beat American Athletic Conference Champion Memphis who at that time was 12–1.
 Penn State beat Memphis 53–39 in the Cotton Bowl.

 The 2020 season was James Franklin's first losing season with the Nittany Lions.
 They started off the season with COVID-19 pandemic spring cancelations.
 Penn State traveled to Bloomington to take on Indiana where they lost in overtime 35–36 with Michael Penix Jr.'s pendulum touch two-point conversion winning the Game for Indiana.
 The Nittany Lions took on Ohio State at home with no whiteout due to the COVID-19 pandemic.
 Penn State lost 25–38.
 The Nittany Lions took on Maryland who they had not lost to since 2014.
 The Terrapins beat Penn State 19–35 in Beaver Stadium.
 The Nittany Lions traveled to Nebraska to take on the Nebraska Cornhuskers where the Nittany Lions comeback fell short and lost 23–30.
 The Nittany Lions fought the Iowa Hawkeyes but lost 21–41 giving Penn State its first ever 0–5 start in its history.
 The Nittany Lions, determined to win, traveled to Ann Arbor to defeat the Michigan Wolverines.
 Penn State got its first victory of the season 27–17 going 1–5.
 Penn State took on the Rutgers Scarlet Knights in Piscataway where they won again 23–7 thus giving them a 2–5 record.

 Penn State went home to take on the Michigan State.
 They trailed 10–21 at halftime but rallied back to win 39–24 getting a 3–5 record.
 For the Big Ten Championship week Penn State hosted the Fighting Illini at home.
 Penn State won in rout 56–21 going to a 4–5 record.
 Penn State players voted to not accept a bowl invitation so their final record was 4–5.
 A major offseason change was replacing first-year offensive coordinator Kirk Ciarrocca with Texas offensive coordinator Mike Yurcich.
-James Franklin is currently under a ten-year $75,000,000 contract (as of 2021).
+James Franklin also signed a ten-year $75,000,000 contract extension.